About This Course

 Teaching at UCC is research-led, and the course is delivered by faculty staff from the School of Mathematical Sciences, including mathematicians, statisticians, and computer scientists who are internationally recognised for their research, ensuring that you will have access to up-to-date knowledge in the field.
 Relevance to current industry practice is ensured by our Industry Advisory Committee.

 Why Choose This Course

 Employers in the banking and investment sector require graduates with a deep understanding of the relevant mathematical concepts as well as the practical and computational skills associated with applying them.
 This course provides both, and is an opportunity for students pursuing mathematical degrees that are not specifically financial in nature to continue to studies in advanced mathematics with a financial focus, and therefore enhance their employment options.

-UCC itself enjoys proximity to financial employers in Ireland (for the example in the IFSC in Dublin) and in other European financial centres, including London.
-Students applying from overseas may also wish to consider Ireland’s Third Level Graduate Scheme, details of which are available at http://inis.gov.ie/en/INIS/Pages/Student%20Pathway.
+UCC itself enjoys proximity to financial employers in Ireland (for example the International Finances Services Centre [IFSC] in Dublin) and in other European financial centres, including London.

 Skills and Careers Information